 Leg ulceration is one of the chronic complications of sickle cell disorder occurring in one ankle or both.
-They are often painful, difficult to treat and impair leading normal lives.
-Incidence of leg ulceration among people living with sickle cell anaemia in West Africa is 6-7%.
+They are often painful, difficult to treat, and impair leading normal lives.
+The incidence of leg ulceration among people living with sickle cell anemia in West Africa is 6-7%.

 With Transcranial Doppler (TCD) ultrasound scan, we can identify children at risk and hence prevent strokes.
 Children aged 2 – 16 years are most vulnerable and are hence invited to benefit from this procedure on Mondays to Fridays.

 The Foundation organizes capacity building training programmes regularly for different cadres of health care workers and other stakeholders.
 The training courses include:

 - Update seminars on the treatment of sickle cell disorder.

 - Training workshops on the laboratory diagnosis of sickle cell and related disorders.

 - Training of a cadre of Sickle Cell Specialist Nurses.